 - Trouble sleeping

 If you experience signs of a concussion, see a doctor as soon as possible, even if it does not seem like an emergency.

 Some TBIs, like mild concussions, may resolve completely and relatively quickly.
 Others may cause permanent life-altering injuries.
 Possible serious long-term effects include:

 - Memory loss, including an increased risk of Alzheimer’s disease

 Unfortunately, it is not always possible to know right away whether a TBI will lead to an ongoing impairment.
 Research shows that those who suffer a brain injury have the greatest outcomes if they seek early treatment and follow all instructions for follow-up evaluations.

 Choose an experienced attorney

 A traumatic brain injury is just one of the unexpected and life-altering potential effects of a car crash.
 If you have been involved in an accident, enlist the help of a seasoned lawyer to guide you through the aftermath.
 At Douglas & London, our team takes a personalized approach while we fight for maximum compensation.
-Call today to schedule a free consultation with a car accident attorney in New York.
+Call today to schedule a free consultation with our New York City car accident lawyers.